 If you have a well-thought-out business plan, you may have already touched on some of these points.
 When you’re crafting your brand strategy, you must:

-- Understand your key value proposition.
+Understand your key value proposition.
 What makes you unique?
 Why should your customers choose you over the millions of others out there?
-Clearly defining your value not only helps you with your branding, but it also makes your future marketing strategies more intelligible and effective.
+Clearly defining your value not only helps you with your branding but also makes your future marketing strategies more intelligible and effective.